weizhou-geek/SRIF/README.md

 # SRIF
-Demo code of ACMMM 2022 "Quality Assessment of Image Super-Resolution: Balancing Deterministic and Statistical Fidelity"

-A simple version of SRIF is SFSN which can be found in [[SFSN code]](https://github.com/weizhou-geek/SFSN)
+Demo code of ACMMM 2022 "Quality Assessment of Image Super-Resolution: Balancing Deterministic and Statistical Fidelity" (a simple version of SRIF is SFSN which can be found in [[SFSN code]](https://github.com/weizhou-geek/SFSN))

 For SRIF, we adopt the pyramids computation from [[matlabPyrTools]](https://github.com/LabForComputationalVision/matlabPyrTools)